HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 - markdown
 - plain

-## Set up extending richtext
+## Set up extending Rich Text

-There are a number of things you should setup before you can create an extension.
+There are a number of things you should set up before you can create an extension.

 ### Install KEEP core jar